 - Define settings in

-circuit.tomlwith types, defaults, and options - Publish — settings are snapshotted with the agent version
+circuit.tomlwith types, defaults, and options - Upload - settings become the agent’s current settings

 - Users customize - when starting a session, users can override defaults